pasqal-io/qadence/docs/tutorials/register.md

 print(reg.all_node_pairs)
 ```

-More details about the usage of Registers in the digital-analog paradigm can be found in the [digital-analog basics](../digital_analog_qc/analog-basics.md) section.
+More details about the usage of `Register` types in the digital-analog paradigm can be found in the [digital-analog basics](../digital_analog_qc/analog-basics.md) section.